WarpZephyr/FlverInfoDump/README.md

 # FlverInfoDump
 Dumps simple info from various FromSoftware model types.
 Currently does not include indices or vertices to avoid bloating what is simple.

-Supported types:
+# Supported Types
 MDL4
 SMD4
 FLVER0